digital-land/specification/content/specification/design-code.md

           description: a list of one or more <a href="#design-code-category">design-code-rule-categories</a> references, separated by a semi-colon ';' character
           example: 'public-art;building-height'
         - field: notes
+          description: a field to capture notes about the design code rule
         - field: entry-date
+          description: the date this information has been entered as a record
         - field: start-date
+          description: the date the validity of the record starts
         - field: end-date
+          description: the date the validity of the record ends
     - dataset: design-code-area
       name: design code area
       fields: